Go for Web Development: How It Helps Top Companies Get Powerful Business Results

-Wrapping it up, we can say that both Go and Java are popular languages with many tools and features.
+Wrapping it up, we can say that both the languages offer many tools and features.
 Which of them to choose, depends on a specific task.
-In any case, Java developers can quickly study Go due to its benefit of simplicity—and start writing efficient code if necessary.
+In any case, Java developers can quickly study Go due to its simplicity—and start writing efficient code if necessary.

 Go vs Python

 Python and Go have many benefits.
 Both are used for back-end, web and API development.
-But since Go appeared, Python developers have mastered it and rarely use their previous programming language.
+But since Golang appeared, Python developers have mastered it and rarely use their previous programming language.